 As stated already our HTML knowledge maps are “thumb friendly and viewable in any modern browser, on any device”.
 Here are a few extra tips to enhance your user experience if viewing maps on a small touch-screen device…

-1) Vertical Scrolling Of Webpage – If your ‘scrolling thumb’ is anywhere within the embedded map window when it slides across the touch-screen, you will pan around the map rather than scroll the webpage as a whole.
+Vertical Scrolling Of Webpage – If your ‘scrolling thumb’ is anywhere within the embedded map window when it slides across the touch-screen, you will pan around the map rather than scroll the webpage as a whole.
 To counter this there is always a narrow margin around the map panel at the edges of the screen, which you can ‘drag’ to move the page.
 (Viewing the map full screen in a new browser tab also gets round this issue :-).

-2) Activating Branch Content – Clicking on map branches will activate content.
+Activating Branch Content – Clicking on map branches will activate content.
 Notes & the list of attached hyperlinks will open up in a side panel in the browser window.
 On mobile phones this panel can be take up a disconcertingly large proportion of the screen.
 If you don’t want to access this content, just click on the map background away from the activated branch, and the panel will disappear.

-3) Following Hyperlinks – If there is a single hyperlink on a branch then clicking on the favicon symbol at the end once will activate it and the web resource linked to will open up in a new browser tab.
-If the topic has multiple hyperlinks attached (another unique MindManager feature) then these can only be followed by clicking on the link in the list in the side panel that opens up within the browser window when the branch is clicked.
+Following Hyperlinks – If there is a single hyperlink on a branch then clicking on the favicon symbol at the end once will activate it and the web resource linked to will open up in a new browser tab.
+If the branch has multiple hyperlinks attached (another unique MindManager feature) then these can only be followed by clicking on the link in the list in the side panel that opens up within the browser window when the branch is clicked.
 Note that notes and hyperlinks are on separate tabs within the sidepanel if both are present.
-Hyperlinks are listed in the ‘Attachments’ tab.
+Hyperlinks are listed in the ‘Attachments’ tab. **[NOT IN MM24**]

 Our knowldge maps work on many levels…